Knowledge Base

 error E2003: Undeclared identifier: 'VarArrayOf'

-In this case a unit must be added to the uses class.
-This is done by using the action AddUnitToInterface where the unit System.Variants is added.
+In this case, a unit must be added to the class of uses.
+This is done using the action AddUnitToInterface where the unit System.Variants is added.

-An example of a more complex action is the solution to the following problem:
+An example of a more complex action is the solution of the following problem:

 error E1050: WideChar reduced to byte char in set expressions.
 Consider using 'CharInSet' function in 'SysUtils' unit.

-In this example, we have identified the Delphi warnings to show as errors.
+In this example, we have identified Delphi warnings to be displayed as errors.
 The solution to this problem is the ReplaceByRegEx action.
-For a replace action (both the regular action and the Regular Expressions action) we need to specify two parameters; the search string, and the result.
+For a replace action (both the regular action and the regular expressions action), we need to specify two parameters: the search string and the result.
 In this particular case, the search string was a rather complex Regular Expressions function

 ([\w\^]+[[]?[\w\+\.\-\s]+[]]?)\s+[Ii][Nn]\s+([a-zA-Z0-9[\s]*[Cc][Hh][Rr][(][\d]+[)]*[a-zA-Z0-9'?,\s(\]]*[Cc][Hh][Rr][(][\d]+[)]*[]\)]?)